kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 You should receive a confirmation message.
 Success!
 Now let’s test our webhook.

-[show app open and strava web site.
+[show app open and Strava web site.
 Add an activity and watch the app update] Voila!
-We know have an app that access the Strava API via oAuth and receive webhook updates!
+We now have an app that can access the Strava API via oAuth and receive webhook updates!

 Thanks for watching.
 Before you go, I’d like to thank Divyendu Singh for acting as tech editor.
 Be sure to follow him on Strava!